jhford/picsort/README.md

 I try to find all sidecar files for each copy of the raw image.
 If I only find one, it's added to the output directory.
 If more than one sidecar is found, I take the one with the most recent modified time and suffix the remainders with sidecarN.

+If you want to verify your store of photos, you can use the verify mode by doing this:

+    python sort.py --verify output_directory

+This will tell you which files failed to be verified.

+Both sorting and verifying files will create file in the directory where the script was started called <code>failed_files.json</code>.
+The format of this file will be appropriate for the operation being conducted.